Rwb3n/SF-Boxfresh-app/start-here/04_business_requirements_document.md

 ## **8. Conclusion**

-The outlined digital solutions will significantly reduce inefficiencies, optimize resource use, and enhance client satisfaction, supporting Boxfresh Gardens' strategic goal of scalable growth and operational excellence.
+The outlined digital solutions will significantly reduce inefficiencies, optimize resource use, and enhance client satisfaction, supporting Boxfresh Gardens' goal of scalable growth and operational excellence.